Adelemphii/LimitedCreative/README.md

 - Custom blacklisted blocks
 - Custom blacklisted interactables
 - Custom blacklisted entities
-- Custom blacklisted breakables (what blocks cannot be broken by players in LC without the "limitedcreative.admin" permission
+- Custom blacklisted breakables (what blocks cannot be broken by players in LC without the "limitedcreative.admin" permission)
-- Saves inventories between Survival/Adventure/Spectator and Creative gamemodes, restores them on crash/disconnect
+- Saves inventories between Survival and Creative gamemodes, restores them on crash/disconnect
 - Players in LC are unable to deal damage to entities and players (Toggleable in config.yml using the "player-damage-entities:" option, false by default)
 - Players in LC are distinguished from players that aren't with either a GLOWING effect, or RED leather armor.
-(This can be changed in the config, it is on GLOWING by default.)
+(This can be changed in the config, it is on GLOWING by default.
 - Nightvision command using /lc nightvision
+- A "gamemode-flycheck" configuration option to turn off the check if a player is flying or not when they change from LC to survival
+- Placeholders for modular error messages when someone in LC tries to break/use/place blocked entities or blocks

 ## Planned Features:
 I'm looking into the ability to block the creation of certain mobs via multiblock structures (i.e. wither, iron golem).
 Until then, I recommend blocking key blocks (wither skeleton skull) from being placed.